Do you believe in living life to the fullest and making the most out of every day?

-This enthusiasm and energy is zest – it is the capacity to feel revved up and ready to go, invigorated, and brimming with force.
+This enthusiasm and energy is zest.
+It is the capacity to feel revved up and ready to go, invigorated, and brimming with force.
 A zestful person is likely to wake up feeling active and willing to take on the day.
-He will work with high spirits and will have the solidarity to confront difficulties emphatically.
+They will work with high spirits and have the solidarity to confront difficulty.

-Zest is an essential component of positive psychology and a standout amongst the most instrumental character qualities we have.
-It can be a powerful tool for self-improvement, only if we know how to use it in the right way.
-With strong research-oriented evidence and findings, this article centers around the territories of zest and learn some tidbits about how we can apply it in our day-to-day lives.
+Zest is an essential component of positive psychology and a standout among our most instrumental character qualities.
+It can be a powerful tool for self-improvement if used it in the right way.
+With strong research-oriented evidence and findings, this article centers around the territories of zest and explains some tidbits about how we can apply it in our day-to-day lives.

 - The Psychology of Zest

 - Zest in the Context of Character Strengths

 - Common Characteristics of Zest

 - 5 Activities to Cultivate Zest in Life